 3. analysis of neural activity data for exploring neural code.

-Izumi FukunagaSensory and Behavioral Neuroscience UnitNo availabilityNo availability
+Izumi FukunagaSensory and Behavioral Neuroscience UnitTBDTBD

-Yukiko GodaSynapse Biology Unit1 position maximum1 position maximum
+Yukiko GodaSynapse Biology UnitNo availability1 position maximum

 Projects are available to study;